Skip to main content

 You may not give a second thought about how the company you work for treats you for purposes of employment, but your status is important.
 California employment laws draw a distinction between employee and independent contractor, as well as for certain employees termed exempt and non-exempt.
 Misclassifying you within these categories is against the law, but some employers still engage in misconduct for financial reasons.
 Gain for the company is a loss for workers who cannot take advantage of the protections of employment laws.

 It is reassuring to know that there are legal remedies for employees who suffer harm because of misclassification.
-The Law Office of Karen J. Sloat, APC can explain legal options for recouping your losses, as our team has more than 30 years of combined experience representing clients in such cases.
+Sloat Law Group can explain legal options for recouping your losses, as our team has more than 30 years of combined experience representing clients in such cases.
 Please contact our firm to talk with a Temecula employee misclassification lawyer who will provide personalized advice.
 You might also benefit from reviewing some of the basics.

 How Misclassification Impacts Employees